Sheffield Victoria railway station: Early history

 Engineered by Joseph Locke, the Sheffield, Ashton-under-Lyne and Manchester Railway linking Manchester and Sheffield opened in 1845.
 Originally, this line terminated at the Bridgehouses station, which was about 0.7 mi to the west of the future Victoria station.
 In 1847, the Sheffield, Ashton-under-Lyne and Manchester Railway merged with two other railway companies to form the Manchester, Sheffield and Lincolnshire Railway.
 The station at Bridgehouses had been outgrown, so an extension and new station were planned.
 John Fowler, who later gained fame for co-designing the Forth Railway Bridge in Scotland, was employed to engineer the extension and station.
 Fowler's design included a viaduct over the Wicker that was 40 ft high, 750 yd long and two island platforms 1000 ft long.
 The extension was completed in 1847–1848 and the new Victoria station opened on 15 September 1851.

 A description of the station just before it opened appeared in the Sheffield Independent on 13 September 1851:

 The station is approached from Blonk street by a straight incline, built upon arches, which is 50 ft wide, 320 yd long and rises at the rate of 1 in 30…the station consists of a centre and wings, the latter being extended by a high fence wall, with gateways for the exit of arrived passengers and, beyond these, on each side, is covered stands for cabs.
 The length of the frontage of masonry is 400 ft.
-The station is built of rock-faced Greenmoor stone, with chiseled beds and joints, and facings of ashlar stone from Wadsley; and distinguished as this line is for the excellence of its masonry, the front of this station is admired by those who are judges of such work, as surpassing in excellence any previous specimen.
+The station is built of rock-faced Greenmoor stone, with chiselled beds and joints, and facings of ashlar stone from Wadsley; and distinguished as this line is for the excellence of its masonry, the front of this station is admired by those who are judges of such work, as surpassing in excellence any previous specimen.
 A covered verandah, with glazed roof supported by iron brackets, extends the whole length of the centre building, in order that carriages may set down passengers under cover.
 The entrance or waiting hall is 50 ft by 30 ft, and 25 ft high, having an enclosed office for the booking clerks.
 The entrances are very spacious and convenient, and good arrangements are made to prevent undue pressure.
 Tickets will be issued at three windows.
 At the centre, first class passengers of the Manchester, Sheffield and Lincolnshire will get their tickets.
 On the right hand, the second and third class passengers of the same line will receive tickets.
 And at the left hand window the Great Northern passengers will take their tickets.
 The two wings of the building are thus occupied – Eastern wing, refreshment and waiting rooms, conveniences, parcels office, and on the chamber floor the station master’s house.
 Western wing – telegraph office and station master’s office, rooms for lamps and ports, guards and the engineer’s office.
 The upper floor will contain board room and other convenient offices.